lbfacto/LangChainlayeba/README.md

 # LangChainlb
 # OpenAI

-# Install and configure both for prompting mesage licke gpt
+# Install and configure both for prompting mesage like gpt